FUB-HCC/hcds-winter-2020/assignments/A4_Transparency/albe/blog.md

 </details>

-The API call https://ores.wikimedia.org/v3/scores/elwiki/807457197/reverted?features=true returns information about the models features it is looking at for making a prediction about an article revision.

 The reverted model has  78  features.
 But most of them have the vlaue 0.
 Number of features where the value is different from 0:  29